A cross-government profession working collaboratively with other functional areas to support the business of government.

-The DDaT profession comprises seven job families:
+The DDaT profession is made up of seven job families:

 - user-centred design